-Greece: Wind farm acquisition for Motor Oil24.
-August 2020. / SEE Energy News
+Greece: Wind farm acquisition for Motor Oil, SEE Energy News

 The acquisition is in line with Greek oil refiner Motor Oil Group strategy to increase its presence in the renewable energy segment.
 Motor Oil signed an agreement on the acquisition of a 40 MW wind farm project in northern Greece.